Yankees vs. Astros Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Gleyber Torres and others are listed when the Houston Astros host the New York Yankees at Minute Maid Park on Friday at 8:10 PM ET.
+The Houston Astros host the New York Yankees at Minute Maid Park on Saturday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds on Kyle Tucker and others in this game.

 Bet on this matchup or its props with BetMGM!